Seeded Poisson Factorization: leveraging domain knowledge to fit topic models: Introduction

-Topic models are used for automatic text analysis in a wide range of fields of research, including for example the analysis of speech data in political science \citep{vavra_structural_2024} or open-ended survey responses in the social sciences \citep{https://doi.org/10.1111/ajps.12103}.
-In the following we focus on yet another area of application: automatic analysis of consumer feedback.
-Consumer feedback provides valuable insights into customer preferences, sentiment, and emerging trends \citep[see, e.g.,][]{7860894, FILIERI2018956, 9581965, aghakhani2021, BISWAS2022113799, ZHOU2024114088}.
-Given the growing volume of online reviews and their impact on decision-making, accurately categorizing and summarizing such feedback remains a central challenge in computational social science and business analytics.
-We thus make use of a publicly available Amazon customer review dataset to illustrate and evaluate the performance of SPF.
+Topic models are used for automatic text analysis in a wide range of fields of research, including for example text classification in data journalism \citep{10.1214/12-AOAS618}, open-ended survey responses in the social sciences \citep{https://doi.org/10.1111/ajps.12103} and analysis of speech data in political science \citep{vavra2024structuraltextbasedscalingmodel}.
+In the following, we focus on yet another area of application: automatic analysis and classification of consumer feedback.
+Consumer feedback provides valuable insights into customer preferences, sentiment, and emerging trends \citep[see, e.g.,][]{7860894, AGUWA2017136, FILIERI2018956, 9581965, aghakhani2021, ZHANG2021107135, BISWAS2022113799, ZHOU2024114088}.
+Given the growing volume of online reviews and their impact on decision-making, accurately categorizing and summarizing this feedback remains a central challenge in computational social science and business analytics.
+Thus, we make use of a publicly available Amazon customer review dataset to illustrate and evaluate the performance of SPF.
 In particular, we assess SPF's performance to extract meaningful topics when seed words are supplied to characterize the underlying product categories of products discussed in the customer reviews.
-In addition we investigate how well SPF infers the product category of the product discussed in a consumer review by employing a Naive Bayes classifier on the inferred topic intensities.
+In addition, we investigate how well SPF infers the product category of the product discussed in a consumer review by employing a Naive Bayes classifier on the inferred topic intensities.
 We also compare the predictive performance as well as the computational efficiency of SPF to competing recently proposed guided topic models with readily available software implementations, i.e., KeyATM \citep{eshima2023keyword} and SeededLDA \citep{watanabe2023}.
-Finally, we conduct a series of robustness checks to examine the sensitivity of SPF to variations in seed word quality, model specification and corpus characteristics.
-The results confirm that SPF provides excellent performance across diverse experimental conditions.
+We conduct a series of robustness checks to examine the sensitivity of SPF to variations in seed word quality, model specification and corpus characteristics.
+In addition, we also fit SPF to four publicly available corpora with known categories to indicate the general applicability of our model for automatic text classification.
+Our results confirm that SPF provides excellent performance aunder various experimental conditions.